-These reports are of great use for banks or any financial lender so they can access the worthiness of the applicant before granting the loan.
+These reports are of great use for banks or any financial lender so they can access the worthiness of the applicant before granting loan / bad credit loans.
 Mostly the information collected is of the candidate’s personal detail and their billing details to identify how punctual they are.

 How to read a credit report?

 A credit report has been divided into four quadrants.
 In the first quadrant, the individual’s personal details about their purchase history are included.
 This section can have details like your social insurance number and so on.
 The second quadrant includes information regarding the trade lines.

 Trade lines are the record of activities regarding the credit of an individual.

 The third quadrant includes information like bankruptcy or tax liens.
 Lastly, we have the names of all those who have wanted to see the individual’s credit report.

 Credit reports are something that all of us ignore, mostly because we are lazy.
 However, let us assure you that it has errors that can affect you negatively.